-The CTIPe model is used to understand the influence of eddy diffusion in the neutral composition and its role in the delay mechanism.
-The CTIPe model is an advanced version of the CTIM model (Fuller-Rowell et al., 1987) and is a global, first principle, non-linear, time-dependent, 3-D, numerical, physics-based coupled thermosphere-ionosphere-plasmasphere model consisting of four fully coupled distinct components, namely, (a) a neutral thermosphere model (Fuller-Rowell and Rees, 1980), (b) a high-latitude ionosphere convection model (Quegan et al., 1982), (c) a mid- and low-latitude ionosphere plasmasphere model (Millward et al., 1996), and (d) an electrodynamics model (Richmond et al., 1992).
-The thermosphere component of the CTIPe model solves the continuity, momentum, and energy equations to calculate the wind components, global temperature, and composition.
+The CTIPe model is used to understand the influence of eddy diffusion in the neutral composition, and its role in the delay mechanism.
+The CTIPe model is an advanced version of the CTIM model (Fuller-Rowell et al., 1987), and is a global, first principle, non-linear, time-dependent, 3-D, numerical, physics-based coupled thermosphere-ionosphere-plasmasphere model,

-The transport terms particularly specify the $E \times B$ drift and include ion-neutral interactions under the effect of the magnetospheric electric field.
-The geographic latitude/longitude resolution is $2^{\circ}/18^{\circ}$.
-In the vertical direction, the atmosphere is divided into 15 logarithmic pressure levels at an interval of one scale height, starting with a lower boundary at 1 Pa (about 80 km altitude) to above 500 km altitude at pressure level 15.
-The high-latitude ionosphere (poleward of geomagnetic coordinates 55° N/S) and the mid- and low-latitude ionosphere and plasmasphere are implemented as separate components, and there is an artificial boundary between these two model components.
-The equations for the neutral thermosphere model are solved self-consistently with a high-latitude ionosphere model (Quegan et al., 1982).
-The numerical solution of the composition equation describes transport, turbulence, and diffusion of atomic oxygen, molecular oxygen, and nitrogen (Fuller-Rowell and Rees, 1983).
-External inputs are needed to run the model, such as solar UV and EUV, Weimer electric field, TIROS/NOAA auroral precipitation (note, however, that particle precipitation is turned off during our simulations), and tidal forcing from the Whole Atmosphere Model (WAM).
-The F10.7 index (Tapping, 1987) is used as a solar proxy for calculating ionization, heating, and oxygen dissociation processes.
+- 105 which consists of four fully coupled distinct components, namely (a) a neutral thermosphere model (Fuller-Rowell and Rees, 1980), (b) a high-latitude ionosphere convection model (Quegan et al., 1982), (c) a mid- and low-latitude ionosphere plasmas-phere model (Millward et al., 1996), and (d) an electrodynamics model (Richmond et al., 1992).
+The thermosphere component of the CTIPe model solves the equations of continuity, momentum, and energy to calculate wind components, global temperature, and the composition. - The transport terms particularly specify the $E \times B$ drift and include ion-neutral interactions under the effect of the magnetospheric electric field.
+The geographic latitude/longitude resolution is 2°/18°.
+In the vertical direction, the atmosphere is divided into 15 levels in logarithmic pressure at an interval of one scale height, starting from a lower boundary at 1 Pa (about 80 km altitude) to above 500 km altitude at pressure level 15.
+The high latitude ionosphere (poleward of geomagnetic coordinates 55° N/S) and the mid and low latitude ionosphere and plasmasphere are implemented as separate components and there - 115 is an artificial boundary between these two model components.
+The equations for the neutral thermosphere model are solved self-consistently with a high-latitude ionospheric model (Quegan et al., 1982).
+The numerical solution of the composition equation describe transport, turbulence, and diffusion of atomic oxygen, molecular oxygen, and nitrogen (Fuller-Rowell and Rees, 1983).
+To run the model, external inputs are required like solar UV and EUV, Weimer electric field, TIROS/NOAA auroral precipitation (note, however, that particle precipitation is turned off during our simulations), and tidal forcing from the Whole - 120 Atmosphere Model (WAM).
+The F10.7 index (Tapping, 1987) is used as input solar proxy to calculate ionization, heating, and oxygen dissociation processes.
 Within CTIPe, a reference solar spectrum based on the EUVAC model (Richards et al., 1994) and the Woods and Rottman (2002) model, driven by variations of input F10.7 is used.
 The EUVAC model is used for the wavelength range from 5 to 105 nm, and the Woods and Rottman (2002) model from 105 nm to 175 nm.
 Solar flux is obtained from the reference spectra using the following equation:

-$$f(\lambda) = f{ref}(\lambda)[1 + A(\lambda)(P - 80)] \tag{1}$$ where f{ref} and A are the reference spectrum and a solar variability factor, and $P = 0.5 \times (F10.7 + F10.7A)$, where F10.7A is the average of F10.7 over 41 days.
+125 $$f(\lambda) = f{ref}(\lambda)[1 + A(\lambda)(P - 80)]$$

+where $f{ref}$ and A are the reference spectrum and a solar variability factor, and $P = 0.5 \times (F10.7 + F10.7A)$ , where F10.7A is the average of F10.7 over 41 days.
 Detailed information on the CTIPe model is available in Codrescu et al. (2008, 2012).

-In this paper, our primary goal is to understand the influence of eddy diffusion on the ionospheric response during the 27 day solar rotation.
-Therefore, several model runs were performed in this study with different diffusion conditions under different artificial solar activity conditions.
-Three runs were performed with sinusoidally varying solar activity from 75-125 sfu, keeping all other conditions constant.
-Constant atmospheric and astronomical conditions of 15 March 2013 were used to perform these experiments.
+In this paper, our primary goal is to understand the influence of eddy diffusion on the ionospheric reaction on the 27 days solar rotation.
+Therefore, in this study, different model runs were performed using different diffusion conditions with different artificial solar activity conditions.
+Three runs were performed with sinusoidally varying solar activity from 75-125 sfu, keeping all the other conditions constant.
+To perform these experiments, constant atmospheric and astronomical conditions of 15 March

+2013 were used.